ntm/grexome-TIMC-Primary/README.md

 - [samtools](http://www.htslib.org/download/)
 - bwa-postalt.js and k8 from Heng Li's [BWA-kit package](https://sourceforge.net/projects/bio-bwa/files/bwakit/)

-In adition you may need the following, depending on the variant-callers you specify with --callers:
+In addition you may need the following, depending on the variant-callers you specify with --callers:
 - configureStrelkaGermlineWorkflow.py from [STRELKA2](https://github.com/Illumina/strelka), for 2_bam2gvcf_strelka.pl
 - gatk from [GATK4](https://github.com/broadinstitute/gatk/), for 2_bam2gvcf_gatk.pl
 - elprep from [ELPREP5](https://github.com/exascience/elprep), for 2_bam2gvcf_elprep.pl